 Schools have a statutory power to discipline students who misbehave outside of the school grounds (The Education and Inspections Act 2006).
 The DfE guidance, (Behaviour and Discipline in Schools, 2016) states, "Teachers have the power to discipline pupils for misbehaving outside of the school premise.
 To an extent which is reasonable".
-The DFE Exclusions guidance 2022 states that a 'pupil's behaviour outside school can be considered grounds for a suspension or permanent exclusion.'
+The DFE statutory exclusions guidance (2024) also states on page 11 that 'a pupil's behaviour outside school can be considered grounds for a suspension or permanent exclusion'.